 What is the difference between omnichannel and multichannel retailing?

-- Multi Channel means providing different platform like web, mobile, etc. to facilitate the sale of products/item
+Multi-Channel means providing a different platform like web, mobile, etc. to facilitate the sale of products/item

-- Omni-Channel is a step above Multi-Channel.
-Omni-Channel dictates that we should provide same brand experience irrespective of channel/medium customer choose
+Omni-Channel is a step above Multi-Channel.
+Omni-Channel dictates that we should provide the same brand experience irrespective of channel/medium customer choose